andrew-op/Downtime/GUI_LAUNCHER_README.md

 build_with_gui.bat
 ```

-This creates `dist\HelpDeskHero.exe` with the GUI launcher included.
+This creates `dist\Downtime.exe` with the GUI launcher included.

 ## Two Build Options